Maraguda: History

 In the Seravanijia Jataka this place was known as a brisk trade centre.
 During the mythological period it was part of Dandakaranya, Daruvana and Tapovana.
 Many Saivacharya and sages of hoary fame hailed from Tapovana of this part.
 Subsequently the region came to be known as Kosal Kingdom in the early historical period.
 With the rise of the illustrious and mighty Nala rulers in the 3rd century A.D.
-Maraguda valley emerged as the classic capital city of Kosal and thrived for centuries with prosperity.
+Maraguda valley emerged as the classic city of Kosal and thrived for centuries with prosperity.
 The valley was fortunate in having a wonderful landscape of hills and dales quite befitting to nourish a rich civilisation as revealed by recent excavations corroborated by Hiuen Tsang's travel account.
 Many scholars have identified the site as capital city of Kosal Kingdom referred to by Hiuen Tsang.
-Of late, painstaking researches have further testified its identification.
-Hiuen Tsang who extensively traveled in India from 630-645 A.D. narrates that from Kalinga, he went north-west by hills and woods for about 1800 li to reach Kosal country which was 6000 li in circuit, surrounded by marshes and mountains with its capital city 40 li or 10 km in circuit.
+Of late, painstaking researches have further testified its identification, yet it remains contested with Shripura.
+Hiuen Tsang who extensively traveled in India from 630-645 A.D.
 The soil of the country was rich and fertile, the towns and villages were closed together, the people were prosperous, tall of stature and black in colour and the ruling king was a Kshatriya by birth.
 He further refers to Po-Lo-Mo-Lo-Ki-Li or Gandhmardan hill 300 li to the south-west of capital city.
 In the light of the reference of the Chinese pilgrim, Maraguda valley has been identified as the capital city of Mahakantara.
-The Nala king Viruparaja was most likely ruling at the time of his visit.
+The Nala king Viruparaja was most likely ruling at the time of his visit, as shown by many scholars.